-The Crime Log contains data for the most recent 60 day period.
-The crime log is available to the public during normal business hours, by contacting the Campus Security Manager at (817) 531-4251, or in person at the Campus Security Department.
+The Crime Log contains data for the most recent 60-day period.
+The crime log is available online at the Campus Incident Log or by contacting the Director of Campus Security at (817) 531-4251, or in person at Campus Security.